wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-breakout-room-application-in-javascript-with-vonage-video-api.md

 }
 ```

-signaling message to inform “all rooms have been removed”:
+* signaling message to inform "all rooms have been removed":

 ```json
 {